opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

     * Analysis and critique section for the relevant review areas, and of the threat model and scope

 Several SRP sample reports can be found in [Appendix A](#appendix-a-example-reports).

-* **Embargos** \
-  If the SRP identifies vulnerabilities that might need a significant amount of time to fix or mitigate, the DV may opt to embargo the report until such a time as the issues have been resolved.
-Note that the DV may, at their discretion, share the findings from an embargoed report  directly with their CSP customers under NDA.

 # Appendix A: Example Reports